HSF/phoenix/packages/phoenix-ng/projects/phoenix-ui-components/README.md

 export class MyModule {}
 ```

-Next, you can use the Phoenix components in your component.
+Next, you can use the Phoenix components in your module component(s).

 `component.html`